 Jade Floors unique business approach gives you the chance to buy carpet at the lowest price in the business.
 Fort Collins based Jade Floors does not have a showroom, employees or other types of traditional expenses.
-This allows Jade Flooring to provide carpet at nearly wholesale prices.
+This allows Jade Flooring to provide carpet at nearly wholesale prices to both residential and commercial customers.

 All of Jade Floors carpet installers are individual contractors.
 This means you get an installer that bids on every project and cares about every project.
 With Jade Flooring you get affordable carpet, plus installers you can trust.
 This is Jade’s promise to every valued customer.